nikhilsugathan/ServiceStoppedAlert/README.md

 * The script `User`and `password` field needs to be modified with login credentials.
 * Once this script is executed, an automated task will be added to the task scheduler.
 * This script is designied to executed the the service status alert.
-* This task will execute immediately at 01:30 Once a day every 30 minutes.
+* This task will execute at 01:30 Once a day every 30 minutes.